 Raphael Lemkin

-Raphael Lemkin Raphael Lemkin (; 24 June 1900 – 28 August 1959) was a Polish Jewish lawyer who is known for coining the term ''genocide'' and campaigning to establish the Genocide Convention.
-During the Second World War, he campaigned vigorously to raise international awareness of atrocities in Axis-occupied Europe.
-It was during this time that Lemkin coined the term "''genocide''" to describe Nazi Germany's extermination policies.
+Raphael Lemkin Raphael Lemkin (; 24 June 1900 – 28 August 1959) was a Polish lawyer who is known for coining the term "genocide" and for campaigning to establish the Genocide Convention, which legally defines the act.
+Following the German invasion of Poland in 1939, he fled the country and sought asylum in the United States, where he became an academic at Duke University and campaigned vigorously to raise international awareness of the atrocities that the Axis powers were committing across occupied Europe.
+It was amidst this environment of World War II that Lemkin coined the term "genocide" to describe Nazi Germany's extermination policy.

-Lemkin coined ''genocide'' in 1943 or 1944 from two words: (, 'family, clan, tribe, race, stock, kin') and ''-cide'' (, 'killing').
-The term was included in the 1944 research-work "''Axis Rule in Occupied Europe''", wherein Lemkin documented mass-killings of ethnic groups deemed "''untermenschen''" by Nazi Germany.
-The concept of "''genocide''" was defined by Lemkin to refer to the various extermination campaigns launched by Nazi Germany to wipe out entire racial groups, including European Jews in the Holocaust.
+In either 1943 or 1944, Lemkin coined the term "genocide" from two words: (, 'family, clan, tribe, race, stock, kin') and ''-cide'' (, 'killing').
+It was included in the 1944 work of research ''Axis Rule in Occupied Europe'', wherein he documented the mass killings of the peoples that had been deemed "sub-human" () by the Nazi Party.
+The concept of genocide was defined by Lemkin to refer to the various extermination campaigns that Nazi Germany conducted in an attempt to wipe out entire ethnic groups, including the Holocaust, in which he personally lost 49 family members.

-After the Second World War, Lemkin worked on the legal team of Robert H. Jackson, Chief US prosecutor at the Nuremberg Tribunal.
-The concept of "''genocide''" was non-existent in any international laws at the time, and this became one of the reasons for Lemkin's view that the trial did not serve complete justice on prosecuting Nazi atrocities targeting ethnic and religious groups.
-Lemkin committed the rest of his life to push for an international convention, which in his view, was essential to prevent the rise of "future Hitlers".
+After World War II, Lemkin worked on the legal team of American jurist Robert H. Jackson, who served as the chief U.S. prosecutor among the Allied powers at the Nuremberg trials.
+The now-defined concept of genocide was non-existent in any form of international laws at the time, and this became one of the reasons for Lemkin's view that the trials did not serve complete justice on prosecuting Nazi atrocities against racial, ethnic, and religious groups.
+Lemkin committed the rest of his life to preventing the rise of "future Hitlers" by pushing for an appropriate international convention.
 On 9 December 1948, the United Nations approved the Genocide Convention, with many of its clauses based on Lemkin's proposals.
 Provided by Wikipedia

 Search Tools: Get RSS Feed Email this Search